juristr/juristr.github.com/_drafts/getting-started-with-the-nextgen-js.md

 ---
 layout: articles-post
-title: "ES6 - Jump Start"
+title: "ES2016 - Jump Start"
-lead: "Get introduced to the next generation JavaScript"
+lead: "ES6: Get introduced to the next generation JavaScript"
 show_img_in_detail: false
 coverimage: false
-tags: ["JavaScript", "ES6"]
+tags: ["JavaScript", "ES2015", "ES6"]
 ---

-This is another article about learning ES6.
+This is another article about learning ES6 (ES2015).
 It's my journey of learning it as well as my personal notepad for new stuff I discover along the way.
 Feel free to suggest new articles or contribute to this article.
 It's open source and on GitHub :smirk:.

+## Browser compatibility

+ES6 or ES2015 how it's officially called now has been [released on June 2015](http://www.ecma-international.org/ecma-262/6.0/).
+As such browsers start implementing its features.
+Some are already at a good level which you can easily online.
+[Kangax is one example](https://kangax.github.io/compat-table/es6/) of showing the current browser support.

+Regardless of browser support, from now on, people will have to rely on transpilers which make sure your code runs smoothly even if the underlying browser does not fully support all of the latest language features.
+Why's that?
+Well, with the name **ES2015**, the [TC39 committee](http://www.ecma-international.org/memento/TC39.htm) clearly suggests more frequent, yearly releases.
+In fact, ES7 or better ES2016 is already on it's way.

+The most popular transpilers are for sure

+- **BabelJS -** formerly ES6-to-5 and used in this tutorial
+- **Traceur**

+Addy Osmani has a more complete [list of es6-tools on GitHub](https://github.com/addyosmani/es6-tools).

 ## Tooling

-Probably the easiest way to try ES6 now, without having to setup your local workstation is to try it on [jsbin.com](http://jsbin.com).
+Probably the easiest way to try ES6 now, without having to setup your local workstation is on [jsbin.com](http://jsbin.com).

 <figure>
   <img src="/blog/assets/imgs/es6-tutorial/jsbin_es6babel.png">
   <figcaption>Set ES6/Babel on jsbin.com</figcaption>
 </figure>

+Simply create a new "bin", and choose "ES6/Babel" as your language.

+Ok, so now we're setup and ready to get started.

 ## Block scoping with `let`

-The current version of JavaScript, ES5, defines scoping of variables quite different than many of the other popular languages which are currently out there.
-This might cause some trouble for novice programmers, but not only.
-ES5 has **function scope** rather than **block scope** as you'd expect.
+ES5 defines scoping of variables quite different than many of the other popular languages which are currently out there.
+This causes some trouble, especially for novice programmers, but not only.
+ES5 has so-called **function scope** rather than **block scope** as you'd expect.

 ```javascript
 function someFunc(){